notedsource/Perplexica/README.md

 # 🚀 Perplexica - GCP runbooks<!-- omit in toc -->

+NOTE: THIS BRANCH IS FOR DOCUMENTATION ONLY, DO NOT MERGE.

 ## Table of Contents <!-- omit in toc -->

 - [Deployments](./runbooks/deployments.MD)